How to Create an Ideal Customer Profile (ICP)

 This set of characteristics becomes your ICP foundation.
 It represents your best future customers because it's based on your best existing ones.

 Now layer intent and buying signals on top of firmographic fit.
 This separates "fit" accounts from "ready" accounts.
 An account might match your ICP perfectly, but if they're not showing buying signals, they're not ready to engage.
-Focus resources on accounts that both fit your profile and show active interest.

-Ideal Customer Profile Template
+Ideal Customer Profile template for B2B teams

 Example rating framework: